filsan-musa/Course-SQL_Fundamentals_for_Data_Analysis/WEEK_01/notes_06.md

 <h2>Week 6: What are the SQL data types?</h2>

+<p> In order to store variables, we need to specify the data types that the values will take on.
+This is done by declaring the variable with a specific type, which informs the programming language how to allocate memory and what operations can be performed on that variable.</p>

 <b>BOOLEAN:</b>
 <ul><li>BOOLEAN: Stores logical values (ie. True or False).
 These values can also take integer forms of 1 for True and 0 for false (essentially data is denoted by a single bit).</li></ul>